 Ich is a parasite that will ultimately kill if not treated properly because it damages the gills and may cause secondary bacterial infections to occur.
 We can spread it between fish or even through water that has been contaminated by the parasite.
 Tools such as nets and siphons being used in multiple aquariums can harbor the parasite!

 The best way to prevent your Betta from getting ich is to practice proper biosecurity.
 Do not introduce water from other fish tanks.
 Use tools specifically for your tank.
 Sanitize and disinfect tools if this is not possible.

-Ich usually manifest in low temperature ranges because such conditions lengthen its lifespan.
+Ich usually manifests in low-temperature ranges because such conditions lengthen their lifespan.
 Higher temperatures will be good for your Betta, which prefers tropical ranges.
 Higher temperature speeds up the life cycle of Ich.
 We speed the parasite’s life cycle so it allows us to medicate its most susceptible stage.

 Ich life cycle has 3 stages.
 The white spots we can see on fish are called trophonts.
 This white spot which is very reflective under light is the crust formed by the fish’s immune system as it tries to contain the parasite.

 The 2nd stage is when the trophont dislodges from the fish and lands on the bottom surfaces of the fish tank and becomes a tomont.
 This tomont goes through a multiplication period where it will produce thousands of Ich parasites.

 The 3rd stage is when the tomont will burst and release thousands of free-swimming theronts.
 Theronts will swim in the water column looking for a new fish to infect.
 This stage is susceptible to anti-ich medication.
 Aquarium salt has also been used effectively to kill the parasite during this stage.